mkejeiri/Toolbox/Kafka/README.md

 	> `idempotent` : means processing the messages again won't have any impact on the systems.

+> **At least once** : i.e. at restart we will read the message again in case of abnormal shutdown, so we will read the message for sure at least once (we don't know if we read the message before the program stops).
 **Kafka Broker Discovery**
 ----
 - Every **Kafka broker** is also called a `bootstrap server`.